Time Crisis: Project Titan: Plot

 Several months after the events in Sercia, V.S.S.E. agent Richard Miller is informed by his superiors that Caruban president Xavier Serrano has been publicly assassinated by a man dressed like him.
-With no evidence to the contrary, V.S.S.E. is prepared to extradite Miller to Caruba to stand trial in 48 hours.
-With only that much time to prove his innocence, Miller is alerted to the presence of an undercover agent codenamed Abacus who can help him obtain the information he needs.
+With no evidence to the contrary, V.S.S.E. is prepared to extradite Richard to Caruba to stand trial in 48 hours.
+With only that much time to prove his innocence, Richard is alerted to the presence of an undercover agent codenamed Abacus who can help him obtain the information he needs.

-Meanwhile, Kantaris, the arms dealer Miller supposedly killed in a previous mission, discovers that her secretary Marisa Soleli is in fact Abacus.
+Meanwhile, Kantaris, the arms dealer Richard supposedly killed in a previous mission, discovers that her secretary Marisa Soleli is in fact Abacus.
 Unable to determine the extent of what she knows, Kantaris has Abacus taken on board her private yacht to be interrogated by her new security chief Zeus Bertrand.
-Miller parachutes aboard and makes his way down to the crew's quarters, where he fights a crazed chef in the kitchen.
-Locating and dueling Bertrand in the engine room, Miller takes him out and rescues Abacus, who reveals that a Caruban anti-government militant named Ricardo Blanco was the real killer.
+Richard parachutes aboard and makes his way down to the crew's quarters, where he fights a crazed chef in the kitchen.
+Locating and dueling Bertrand in the engine room, Richard takes him out and rescues Abacus, who reveals that a Caruban anti-government militant named Ricardo Blanco was the real killer.

-Escaping the yacht by chopper just as Kantaris destroys it with explosives, Miller gets Abacus to safety before hopping a flight to Caruba International Airport.
-There, he fights his way through Blanco's men until he gets picked up by Abacus's contact, who takes him to Blanco's mansion.
-Blanco and his surviving allies fight Miller in a pitched battle in the back, dying one by one until only Blanco stands.
-Wounded, he tries to escape, but is immediately gunned down by Wild Dog, who survived his apparent death but lost his left arm, which he replaced with a gatling gun.
+Escaping the yacht by chopper just as Kantaris destroys it with explosives, Richard gets Abacus to safety before hopping a flight to Caruba International Airport.
+There, he fights his way through Blanco's men until he gets picked up by Abacus' contact, who takes him to Blanco's mansion.
+Blanco and his surviving allies fight Richard in a pitched battle in the back, dying one by one until only Blanco stands.
+Wounded, he tries to escape, but is immediately gunned down by Wild Dog, who survived his apparent death but lost his left arm, which he replaced with a minigun gun.
 A dying Blanco reveals Dog's hideout is in an abandoned nuclear research station on Rio Oro island.